Leke-Ariyo/TASK6_TEAMB/ReadMe.md

-## Built with Visual Studio Code by TEAM B, Task 6.
+## Built with Visual Studio Code by members of TEAM B, Task 6.